-- U.S. Army Special Weapons & Tactics
+U.S. Army Special Weapons & Tactics

-Duty related injuries and two major orthopedic surgeries ended Greg’s law enforcement career after eight years.
-He then became a tenured criminal justice professor, licensed private investigator (specializing in criminal defense casework), international police trainer, and Guardian ad Litem.
+Duty related injuries and two major orthopedic surgeries ended Greg’s law enforcement career after only eight years.
+He then became a tenured criminal justice professor, licensed private investigator specializing in criminal defense casework, international police trainer, and Guardian ad Litem.
 Greg has been a full-time, tenured professor at Centralia College since 1999.
-He currently serves as the senior faculty and Director of the Criminal Justice program.
+He currently serves as the faculty director of the criminal justice program.

-Greg has also instructed criminal justice courses for 17 years at Saint Martin’s University, Brandman University, and South Puget Sound Community Collge.
-He holds a Master’s degree in Justice Administration from Columbus State University, and a Bachelor’s degree in History from the University of Washington.
+Greg has also instructed criminal justice courses for a combined total of 17 years at Saint Martin’s University, Brandman University, and South Puget Sound Community Collge.
+He holds a Master’s degree in Justice Administration from Columbus State University and a Bachelor’s degree in History from the University of Washington.
 Greg has also been a contributor to NewsMaxTV, the Gannet Newspapers, the Associated Press, Alternet.org, the Washington Post, and many other newspaper, television, and radio outlets nationwide.

 Greg resides with his wife Julie and their Irish Terriers, “Finnegan” and “Fiona”, in Olympia, Washington.
 He is available for casework anywhere in the United States.